 Do you know how many man hours are spent in your organization on spending, expense reports, supply chain communications, reimbursements, and accounting?
 Sometimes it’s not the actual spend that needs to be curbed for improved business performance—just the processes around it.
 An important responsibility of your finance team should be to look for cost reduction solutions.
 Here’s some examples of how companies can simplify spend and save money through automating expense reports:

 - Reduction in processing costs (less paper, postage, storage, etc.)

 - Control over subscriptions (marketing platforms, website hosting, software tools, etc.)

 - Elimination of payment for duplicate expenses/reports

-- Travel booking control (pre-trip authorization, airline exclusive deals, etc.)
+- Travel expense management (pre-trip authorization, airline exclusive deals, etc.)